Brian T. Markley

 - Counsel to the Monitor for Toyota Motor Corporation in connection with a Deferred Prosecution Agreement entered into with the United States Attorney’s Office for the Southern District of New York.

-- Representing multiple companies in the oil service and equipment industry in connection with investigations in Asia and Latin America.
+- Represented multiple global companies in the oil service and equipment industry in connection with investigations in Asia and Latin America.

 - Counsel to one of the nation’s largest telecommunications companies in numerous disputes related to affiliation and retransmission agreements.